kaist-dmlab/BioNER/README.md

 ## Contact
-Please post a Github issue or contact skhong831@kaist.ac.kr if you have any questions.
+Please post a Github issue or contact skhong831@kaist.ac.kr or skhong0831@gmail.com if you have any questions.